saplingphp/Sapling/README.md

 Sapling is an HMVC microframework for PHP that aims to cover only the minimum requirements to start a new PHP project.

-More specifically you will find here :
+Specifically you will find here :
 * an URL router / reverse router,
 * an infrastructure for controllers,
 * a class autoloader,